Switching between different versions of epilepsy medicine

 If you take one of these medicines, your doctor should make sure you stay on the same version.

-If you take one of these medicines, the MHRA says there’s usually no need to stay on a particular drug company’s version.
-This is because differences between versions should not cause any problems with seizures or side-effects.
+If you take one of these medicines, there’s usually no need to stay on a particular version.
+The risk of different versions causing problems with seizures or side effects is extremely low.

 How can I get the same version of my epilepsy medicine?

-If you and your doctor agree you should stay on the same version of your medicine, your doctor can write the brand name on your prescriptions.
+If you and your doctor agree you should stay on the same version of your medicine, your doctor can write this on your prescription.
+They can ask for the brand name of the medicine, or a particular manufacturer’s generic version.
+Your pharmacist should always try to give you this version.

 What if I can’t get the version of epilepsy medicine I usually take?

 If your pharmacist doesn’t have your usual version in stock, you can ask for your prescription back and take it to another pharmacy.
-But if your usual version isn’t available anywhere, you may have no choice but to take a different version.
+But if your usual version isn’t available anywhere, you may need to switch to a different version.

 For the latest updates on epilepsy medicine shortages, visit our drugwatch page.